Pomax/BezierInfo-2/components/sections/decasteljau/content.en-GB.md

 # de Casteljau's algorithm

 If we want to draw Bézier curves, we can run through all values of `t` from 0 to 1 and then compute the weighted basis function at each value, getting the `x/y` values we need to plot.
-But the more complex the curve gets, the more expensive this computation becomes.
+Unfortunately, the more complex the curve gets, the more expensive this computation becomes.
 Instead, we can use *de Casteljau's algorithm* to draw curves.
 This is a geometric approach to curve drawing, and it's really easy to implement.
 So easy, in fact, you can do it by hand with a pencil and ruler.

 Rather than using our calculus function to find `x/y` values for `t`, let's do this instead: